austeninc/the-motley-crew/README.md

 ## Project Files
 **eyes.ino** - This file contains the code for running the LEDs in the eyes of my bike.
+**body/body.ino** - This file contains the code for running the LEDs in the body of my bike.

 ## Resources
 Huge thanks to @jasoncoon for his LED mapper tool, which was instrumental in making this possible.